ibm-skills-network/action-sast-scan/README.md

    ```
 7. Get approval from a fulltimer and merge the PR into the `main` branch

-See more info regarding updating  on the [TypeScript action template repo](https://github.com/actions/typescript-action/blob/main/README.md)
+See more info regarding updating the action on the [TypeScript action template repo](https://github.com/actions/typescript-action/blob/main/README.md)